ChangSuNam/Kinetic_Sculptures_NatureInFuture/index.md

 #### Technical difficulties
 When I was writing the code, I was testing it without the web API, and the code to run the motor in void loop(){} ran without any delay.
 However, transferring this snippet of code to the provided code with web API and HTTP requests, there were delays and motors moved with some lags.
 This was fixed with running the code in a for loop for many times.

-The details of the code can be found at the combined git repo: https://github.com/sitongfX/NatureInFuture
+The details of the code for each sculptures and the ReadMe file can be found at the combined git repo: https://github.com/sitongfX/NatureInFuture

 Our sculptures in action can be watched at: https://youtu.be/s9gXnl4QDos